Japan Automotive Hall of Fame: 2001

-Born in 1894, after completing his education at Tokyo Imperial University, Toyoda joined the family business – the Toyoda Spinning & Weaving Co. in Aiichi Prefecture.
-Eventually, in the 1930s, he established a car-building factory, and the Toyota brand was born as a result.
+Born in 1894, after completing his education at Tokyo Imperial University, Toyoda joined his family business – the Toyoda Spinning & Weaving Co. in Aichi Prefecture.
+In the 1930s, he established a car-building factory, where the ‘Toyota’ brand name was first used.
 Toyota was originally Toyoda.
-When Toyoda was changed to Toyota Motors, one part of the company still kept the Toyoda name (Toyoda Machinery) which still exists today selling Machine Tools.
-He died in March 1952.
+When Toyoda was changed to Toyota Motors, one part of the company still kept the Toyoda name (Toyoda Machinery) which produces machine tools.
+Toyoda died in March 1952.